02 Apr VAT Guide for Beginners

 - Whether standard, reduced, zero-rated, or even exempted, turnover includes the taxable supplies.
 It’s the grossed turnover.

 - There are exceptions for any VAT on purchases before the business.
 That’s the date when you register for a business.
 VAT and on a single capital asset that costs over £2,000 inclusive of VAT can.
 The VAT on these goes in Box 4 as usual and the net amount of the purchase in Box 7.

 So if for example your gross turnover comes to £20,000 and the percentage for the sector is 10%, the VAT due is £2,000.
 If what you purchased was a capital asset for £3,833 including £500 of VAT, then the VAT payment due would be £1,500.

 To qualify to join the scheme…

 - A business must have a taxable turnover, excluding VAT, of no more than £150,000 a year.
-The taxable turnover is the total value of supplies or sales made by the business that are liable to a VAT whether at standard, reduced or zero rates, but excluding any expected sales of capital assets.
+Taxable turnover is the total value of supplies or sales made by the business.
+It’s liable to a VAT whether at standard, reduced or zero rates.
+This excludes any expected sales of capital assets.

-- A business must not already use the second hand goods, the tour operators or retail schemes.
+- A business must not already use second-hand goods.
+Neither the tour operators nor retail schemes.

-- The business must not be required to use the capital goods scheme for certain capital items.
+- The business won’t use capital goods scheme for certain capital items.

-- A business must not have been found guilty of a VAT offence in the past year or be associated with another business or registered as part of a VAT group in the past 2 years.
+- A business is not guilty of a VAT offense in the past year.
+It’s also never associated with another business or registered as part of a VAT group in the past 2 years.

-A business must apply to join the flat rate VAT scheme and can leave whenever it chooses by informing HMRC in writing.
+A business must apply to join the flat rate VAT scheme.
+It can leave whenever it chooses by informing HMRC in writing.

-From April 2017, the government will introduce a new 16.5% rate for businesses with limited costs, such as many labour-only businesses.
-This will help level the playing field, while maintaining the accounting simplification for the small businesses that use the scheme as intended
+From April 2017, the government will introduce a new 16.5% rate for businesses with limited costs.
+Many businesses.
+It levels the playing field for the accounting simplification for small businesses. that use the scheme as intended